Ben Buckler Gun Battery: Military ordinance disposal

 The Ben Buckler gun site has survived today through a series of unique events.
 Obsolete by the outbreak of World War II, the gun was held in reserve.
 With the Federal military disposal program after the war, the majority of coastal gun fortifications were dismantled.
 The Australian coastal defence guns were generally offered for sale to be cut up for scrap value.
 No buyer was obtained for the Ben Buckler gun so it was allegedly buried under direction of Waverley Council in the 1950s, complete with its hydraulic raising mechanism and concrete emplacement works.
 The work allegedly involved the dumping of five feet of sand into and over the emplacement which was then incorporated into public grasslands.

 Uncovered briefly in 1984

-The gun's existence was forgotten until disturbance by excavation trench works associated with the Bondi sewerage treatment works in 1984.
+The gun's existence was forgotten until disturbance by excavation trench works associated with the Bondi Ocean Outfall Sewer in 1984.
 The exposed top of the concrete casemate was uncovered by mechanical diggers, photographed and surveyed by the (then) Waterboard Authority.
 The existence of the fortification led to its inclusion in the Waverley Heritage Study commissioned by council in 1990.
 At that time, the approximate location of the site was added to a modern plan of the Hugh Bamford Reserve.
 The gun is believed to have been retained within the below-ground level emplacement, although its existence has not been confirmed.

 The Ben Buckler gun site survives as a buried archaeological feature.